fireteam99/CS211-Midterm-I-Studyguide/CS211-Final-StudyGuide.md

 ### Input and Output
 Contained in `stdio.h`.
 Two common functions are `printf("%d\n", counter);` and `scanf("%d", &startPoint);`.
 ### Memory
 C's memory model is the same as the underlying virtual memory system.
 Variables are simply names for contiguous sequences of bytes.
-Variable names are equivelent to memory addresses.
+Variable names are equivalent to memory addresses.
 ### Pointers
 Pointers are a variable that store an address.
 Declared as `type *pointer_name`. `*` is the dereference operator which ives the value stored at the address pointed to: `*p`. `&` gives the address of a variable: `&v`.
 ### Null Pointer